WallaceWilliam/Ansible-Roles/README.md

     open firewall port 10050

-tasks/zabbix.yml
+ ytasks/zabbix.yml

-    add permif for /var/log/auth.log for read this from zabbix-server
+    add permit for /var/log/auth.log for read this from zabbix-server